ckeditor/ckeditor5/packages/ckeditor5-mention/tests/manual/mention-asynchronous.md

 The feed is asynchronous list that is loaded from server (`@` marker) after random delay:

-- 80% of requests completes in 100-300ms.
+- 60% of requests completes in 150ms.
-- 20% of requests completes in 600-1000ms.
+- 40% of requests completes in 400ms, 1s, 2s or 4s.

-In order to run the server go to the `ckeditor5-mention/dev-server/` and run:
+In order to run the server go to the `tests/_utils/asyncserver/` and run:

 ```sh
 node index.js